 Smarter Balanced Math and Reading Tests will be given to students in grades 3-6.
-Fourth grade students will also take the Criterion Reference Test in Science.
+Fifth grade students take the Montana Science Assessment.
 The results will be sent home with the final report cards (if available).

 The educators at Creston School are committed to accurately assessing student knowledge in each subject area, and with measuring improvement in each area over time.
 The grading policy provides teachers of all grade levels with a standardized, uniform method of assessing student performance and improvement.